vseryakov/backendjs/README.md

    - `_session=1` - if the call is authenticated a cookie with the session signature is returned, from now on all requests with such cookie will be authenticated, the primary use for this is Web apps
-   - `_accesstoken=1` - returns new access token to be used for subsequent requests without a signature for the current account, the token is short lived with expiration date returned as well.
-This access token can be used instead of a signature and is passed in the query as `bk-access-token=TOKEN`.

-      Example:

-        /auth?_accesstoken=1
-        > { id: "XXXX...", name: "Test User", "bk-access-token": "XXXXX....", "bk-access-token-age": 604800000 }
-        /account/get?bk-access-token=XXXXXX...
-        > { id: "XXXX...", name: "Test User", ... }

 - `/login`

    Same as the /auth but it uses secret for user authentication, this request does not need a signature, just simple login and secret query parameters to be sent to the backend.
 This must be sent over SSL.

-   The intended usage is for Web sessions which use sessions cookies when sent with `_session=1` or to be used with access tokens when sent with `_accesstoken=1`.

    Parameters:

      - `login` - account login
      - `secret` - account secret
      - `_session=1` - same as in /auth request
-     - `_accesstoken=1` - same as in /auth reuest

    On successful login, the result contains full account record including the secret, this is the only time when the secret is returned back